Familial IPF Research Study: APPLe

 The Advancing Prevention of Pulmonary Fibrosis (APPLe) study is a national study that aims to improve detection and diagnosis of idiopathic pulmonary fibrosis (IPF) by learning more about pulmonary fibrosis and how it develops.
 We want to understand if the disease can be detected early, before the lung is permanently scarred.

-The APPLe study seeks to enroll 1,000 participants who are not currently diagnosed with pulmonary fibrosis, but who have at least two family members who have been diagnosed with pulmonary fibrosis.
+The APPLe study sought to enroll 1,000 participants who are not currently diagnosed with pulmonary fibrosis, but who have at least two family members who have been diagnosed with pulmonary fibrosis.
 At least one family member with pulmonary fibrosis needs to be a first degree relative (parent, sibling or child).
 Study participants must be between the ages of 40-75.
 Because there is an increased risk within affected families, this cohort will allow us to learn how pulmonary fibrosis develops, and how the lungs change over time.

 The study is funded by the National Institutes of Health (NIH)/National Heart, Lung, and Blood Institute (NHLBI).